tewidis/HPC/markdown/graph_partitioning.md

     * Assume the following:
         - Every vertex has a partition label; O(1) access time
         - Maximum degree of any vertex is d
-2. What is the sequential running tim eto compute gain(a, b) in terms of d, n1 = |V1|, n2 = |V2|
+2. What is the sequential running time to compute gain(a, b) in terms of d, n1 = |V1|, n2 = |V2|
     * O(d)
     * Need to sweep over the adjacent vertices, which is at most d